Costa Rica

 Community-based Organizations (CBOs)

-The regulatory approach toward the formation and registration of CBOs is generally supportive and facilitative.
-CBOs are often expected to coordinate with the local municipality and to avoid any political or for-profit activity.
+The regulatory approach toward the formation and registration of CBOs is generally supportive.
+CBOs are often expected to coordinate with the local municipality and are prohibited from engaging in political or for-profit activities.

 Foreign NGOs

-An association based in a country outside of Costa Rica may operate in Costa Rica by establishing a subsidiary with its own legal entity status under the Law on Associations; or when its governing statutes are incorporated in the Registry of Associations, fulfilling all other requirements governing legal entities in Costa Rica.
+Foreign associations may operate in Costa Rica by establishing a subsidiary under the Law on Associations or incorporating their statutes into the Registry of Associations and fulfilling the same legal requirements applicable to domestic entities.
 (Article 16, Law on Associations)

 Internal Governance

-• In the first fifteen days of each program year, the assembly will convene to hear the reports of the President, the Supervisor and the Treasurer, regarding steps taken during the previous program year.
+The general assembly must meet within the first fifteen days of each program year to hear reports from the President, the Supervisor, and the Treasurer concerning the activities and financial status of the association during the previous program year.
 (Article 21)

-• The association’s registry of associates (members) and book of minutes for the General Assembly and the Board must be “authorized” by the mayor of the canton of residence.
+Associations are also required to maintain a registry of associates (members) and a book of minutes for both the general assembly and board meetings.
+These documents must be officially authorized by the mayor of the canton in which the association is domiciled.
 (Article.
 22)

 Prohibited Activities